jpukg/Jpa-Hibernate/readme.md

 4. Remove : when `em.remove(persistedEmployee);` then object goes to remove state

 	1. @PreRemove
-	2. Pending removal from database until transaction is commit.
+	2. Pending removal from database until transaction is commit. if transaction commit then finally remove from db.
 	3. @PostRemove

 5. Detached : when 	`em.detach(employee);` or `em.close` then object to detached state